 - Learn how the brave men and women of Cu Chi built underground hospitals, kitchens and meeting rooms during their struggle

-- Spend the last afternoon in Vietnam shopping in the city’s main business district, or take a cyclo ride through the busy city streets to Ho Chi Minh City’s Chinatown district, Cholon
+- Spend the last afternoon in Vietnam shopping in the city’s main business district, or take a stroll through the busy city streets of Ho Chi Minh City’s Chinatown district, Cholon

 Day 11-12 - Phnom Penh